 And the praise of the whole earth been seized!

-How Babylon has become an object of horror among the nations!
+How Babylon has become an astonishing desolation and an object of horror among the nations!

 42The sea has come up over Babylon;